Standard flow

 Last updated

-The following sequence diagrams outline a standard Direct Integrations flow.
+The following sequence diagrams outline a standard flow.
 They depict interactions between the customer, your commerce platform, the Digital River APIs, and Digital River.
 These diagrams are meant to outline Digital River's core capabilities, focusing specifically on:

-Important states in an order's life cycle
+Important states in an

-The sequence of major events
+The sequence of major

 How checkouts, orders, events, and fulfillments work

-The immediate response contains either a 409 Conflict
+The contains either a 409 Conflict

 or 201 Created

-from the event's payload, and, depending on that value, move the commerce platform's order into an accepted, blocked, or payment failed state.
+When you're notified of one of these , retrieve the order's from the event's payload and, depending on that value, move the commerce platform's order into an accepted, blocked, or payment failed state.

-, the client can initiate fulfillment.
+Once an is , the client can initiate fulfillment.
 As products are fulfilled or cancelled, the commerce platform updates the status of those line items and emits status change events.
-These events should trigger a POST/fulfillments
+These events should trigger a request that specifies the fulfilled quantity, the cancelled quantity, or both.
+Depending on the configuration of that request, Digital River initiates a and/or .